 Bring the Entities to the Board

-In the service map section of the Composite Application, the entities associated with the Composite Application are listed on the left side menu.
+In the service map section of the Business Application, the entities associated with the Business Application are listed on the left side menu.
 It is also possible to include a component that is not in the scope of Serverless360 but will be a part of the solution.
 The required entities can be selected from the left section (palette), which will add the representation of the entity in the right section (diagram pane).

 Connect the Entities to Define the Flow